 - Adults Are Useless: It seems as though Catherine's mother is more concerned about looking respectable and impressing Violet than about important matters like her daughter's peace of mind.

 - Alliterative Name: Violet Venable.

 - Arc Words: "...Suddenly, last summer..."

 - Bowdlerize: The movie screenplay was carefully scrubbed of any overt mention of homosexuality or cannibalism.

-- Cloud Cuckoo Lander: Violet.
+- Cloudcuckoolander: Violet.
 She seems to be living in a rather idealized world view of her and Sebastian when he was alive.
 She later regresses into that world after The Reveal.
 She even goes on to call Dr. Cukrowicz "Sebastian" after she remarked how similar they looked earlier.

 - Depraved Homosexual: Sebastian.
-His trips every summer are not just writing for poetry.
+His trips every summer are not just for writing poetry.
 He uses his mother, later Catherine, as bait to attract local boys and young men so that they will have sex with him.

 - Interrupted Suicide: Catherine's suicide attempt at the hospital after her meeting with Violet.

 - I Was Quite a Looker: Violet.
 Before Catherine, she was used by Sebastian for attracting young men to him, he only quit because she supposedly didn't look as beautiful as she used to be (and because she had a stroke).

 - Laser-Guided Karma: Sebastian's fate; he does attract several hungry young men, only for those boys to go on a rampage and hack him to pieces with their bare hands.